avilaops/ArxisVR/CONTRIBUTING.md

-# Contributing to Vizzio IFC Viewer
+# Contributing to ArxisVR IFC Viewer

-First off, thank you for considering contributing to Vizzio! 🎉
+First off, thank you for considering contributing to ArxisVR! 🎉

 ## 🌟 How Can I Contribute?